 - Check out our iPhone battery tips for more ideas, or our roundup of the best portable battery chargers.

 - Try turning your iPhone off and on again by pressing and holding the Sleep/Wake button and then dragging the slider to turn the device completely off.
-Press and hold the Sleep/Wake button again to turn it on.
+Press and hold the Sleep/Wake button again to turn it back on.

 - Contact your carrier and ask if there are any known issues with iPhone 7 activation.
 You might need to get a replacement SIM card.

-- If nothing has worked, then it’s time to contact Apple.
+- If nothing works, then contact Apple.

 - If you can get audio out of the speaker, there are several other things you can try: